jcoene/riago/README.md

 [![Build Status](https://secure.travis-ci.org/jcoene/riago.png?branch=master)](http://travis-ci.org/jcoene/riago)

 Riago is a Riak client for Go.

-It's currently a work in progress.
+It's fast and stable, currently being used in production at [Dotabuff](http://dotabuff.com/) handling a peak of about 5k ops/sec.

 ## Why another client?